DanielOdiase/DanielOdiase/README.md

 ### Hi there, I'm Daniel- 👋

-## I'm a Mechanical Engineer and coding is my Passion!!
+## I'm a Solutions Engineer and coding is my Passion!!

 - 🌱 I’m currently studying for the AWS Solutions Architect Professional certification
 - 🥅 2021 Goals: Contribute more to Open Source projects